 Home

-This is a podcast aimed at better understanding other people, and better understanding ourselves.
+This is a podcast aimed at better understanding other people and better understanding ourselves.

 I’m Zach Elwood.
-For my podcast, I talk to people from a wide range of professions and backgrounds about their understanding of human behavior and psychology.
-Some episode compilations you might enjoy:
+On this podcast, I talk to people from a wide range of professions and backgrounds about behavior and psychology.

 Find this podcast on: